Andrew has worked in the NHS and Central Government since 2009, managing and transforming estates exceeding £3bn asset value.

 Jason has led multiple estates and finance functions within PCTs, STPs and CCGs.
 Over the last ten years, he has successfully driven £29m of cumulative Qipp savings and built a reputation for delivering estate transformation and cost reduction across healthcare providers.
 Jason brings stakeholders along the journey and secures engagement with GPs, community & acute providers and PPG's.

 Urvashi has held several senior roles in Central Government.
-She joins IHP from her last position as Finance Director of National Savings & Investments.
+She joined IHP from her last position as Finance Director of National Savings & Investments.
 There, she played a crucial role in managing its £167bn funds and data analytics of its 25 million clients.

-Previously she spent nine years in the NHS in senior transformation roles and supporting the establishment of new GP federations.
+She spent nine years in the NHS in senior transformation roles and supporting the establishment of new GP federations.
 Urvashi has also held several non-executive board position in health charities and brings a vast amount of experience and expertise.